Roomify/docs/bat/drupal/events_types.rst

 Arbitrary state events
 -----------------------
-For arbitrary state events you can create a field out of the set of fields that BAT supports.
+Similarly to fixed state events, arbitrary state events require a default value event field.
+The different is that in this case it does not have to be the BAT Event State Reference field.
+It has to be a field, however, that holds an integer value or that we transform to an integer value.
+As a result, we only support a specific subset of fields.

 Currently those are:

 * Integer
 * Commerce Price